shotahorii/datascience-math/README.md

 #### Run

-`cd` to this directory, then type below.
+`cd` to the directory where README.md is located, then type below.

 ```
 docker run --rm -p 8888:8888 -v "$PWD":/home/jovyan/work jupyter/minimal-notebook